catima/userdoc/en/editors.md

 ![New item](assets/data/e-data_new.png)

-<a id="datingdata"></a>
+<a id="datationdata"></a>
-### Dating Data
+### Datation Data
-> The dating field is a very complex field for which [a complete manual](assets/datation/exampledatation.pdf) has been produced, as well as an [example catalog](https://catima.unil.ch/datation-exple/en) showing how the field is used and how it behaves when searched.
+> The datation field is a very complex field for which [a complete manual](assets/datation/exampledatation.pdf) has been produced, as well as an [example catalog](https://catima.unil.ch/datation-exple/en) showing how the field is used and how it behaves when searched.

-The dating field is a field that allows for **flexible dating** of an item.
+The datation field is a field that allows for **flexible datation** of an item.
 It differentiates itself from the date/time field by offering the ability to consider periods in addition to specific dates.

 Subsequently searches by date can be performed based on predefined periods, user-defined periods, or based on a specific date.